 Yin & Yang Tight End

 Remember - the goal here is not to have two tight ends and stream them.
 We wait and we take two but making those decisions week to week can be a nightmare.
-The true goal is to end up with one difference making, standalone tight end.
+The true goal is to end up with one difference-making, standalone tight end.
 And to do it at a discount.
-So you want to give yourself a shot at high risk upside.
-But, you’ll need someone to start in the meantime.
+So you want to give yourself a shot at high-risk upside.
+But you’ll need someone to start in the meantime.

 Yin

 The guys have a decent floor.
 They aren’t “scary”.
 But they also have some concerns as to what their upside will be.
 It could be a crowded room for targets with more than one wide receiver ahead of them.
 They might lack the athleticism we look for.
-They might play a part time role.
+They might play a part-time role.
 They are at least safe enough for us to start early in the year while we look for upside.
 For some of them, an injury to a WR could push them into that standalone tier as well.
 Happens all the time.

 Yang

 This is a list of the highest risk, highest reward options.
 Maybe it’s a new coordinator or quarterback.
 Maybe we don’t know the target pecking order at all.
 Maybe they are a rookie.
-Lot of moving parts.
-But there is a path to them to be a top two target on their team - or even lead their team - if things break right.
+A lot of moving parts.
+But there is a path for them to be a top two target on their team - or even lead their team - if things break right.
 You NEED some sort of upside.
 You can always skip the Yin tight end and draft two Yangs, just know that it can get dicey.
-You have to be ready to swap your yang tight ends for a new upside play at a moments notice.
+You have to be ready to swap your yang tight ends for a new upside play at a moment's notice.
 The good news for you is that I’ll update this chart in my waiver wire article on Fantasy Alarm each week.

 The Rest